-- If the methods were sound – we would include
+- If the methods were sound – include

-- If the methods were suboptimal – we would include but would cite reservations and appropriate caveats with regard to interpreting the result
+- If the methods were suboptimal – include but cite reservations and appropriate caveats with regard to interpreting the result

-- If the methods were unsound, that is, there was a fatal flaw or a reasonable possibility of biased results – we would exclude.
+- If the methods were unsound, that is, there was a fatal flaw - exclude, these results should not be included in the analysis

 Studies are assessed whether they have minimum quality criteria (that is, in terms of the minimum acceptable size, follow-up, level of blinding [if blinding is possible], length of follow-up, etc).
 However, minimum quality criteria are just that, minimum criteria.
-For example, it may be that a trial describes itself as randomized but on further reading, it becomes apparent that treatments were allocated by the day of admission or by alternate allocation.
-We would then describe this trial as quasi-randomized and may exclude it on this basis.
+For example, it may be that a trial describes itself as randomized but on further reading, it becomes apparent that treatments were allocated by the day of admission or by alternate allocation, i.e., quasi-randomized, and may then be excluded on this basis.

 Similarly, with regard to systematic reviews, quality may vary widely between reviews with regard to the methods employed and the extent to which data are reported.
 Indeed, on occasion, it may be difficult to decide whether a review is systematic or not if the search methods used are poorly reported.
 It is impossible to be comprehensive with regard to all the possible methodological issues that might arise or with regard to what their relative importance might be.
 For example, one element that is markedly weak may throw doubt on the entire conclusions of the study (a 'fatal flaw').